This post may contain affiliate links. Read our disclosure policy.

 • In a large bowl, mash the bananas with a fork until almost smooth, but a few lumps are okay.
 Add the egg and egg yolk and whisk until combined then whisk in the coconut oil, greek yogurt, and pumpkin.

-• Once combined, whisk in the brown sugar, maple syrup and vanilla.
-Add the baking soda, baking powder, pumpkin pie spice and salt and using a wooden spoon or rubber spatula, stir until combined.
+• Once combined, whisk in the brown sugar, maple syrup, and vanilla.
+Add the baking soda, baking powder, pumpkin pie spice, and salt, and using a wooden spoon or rubber spatula, stir until combined.
 Slowly stir in the flour, stirring gently between each addition, being careful not to over mix.
 Add the dark chocolate chips if using them and fold until just combined.

 • Pour the batter into the prepared bread pan and bake for 55-60 minutes until a toothpick inserted in the center comes out clean.
-Check the bread at around the 40 minute bark for browning.
-The the bread is browning too much around the edges cover with foil and place back in the oven to finish baking.
+Check the bread at around the 40 minute mark for browning.
+The bread is browning too much around the edges cover with foil and place back in the oven to finish baking.

 • Remove from the oven and allow to cool on a wire rack for about 20 minutes then remove from pan and allow to cool completely before cutting.